matplotlib/mplcairo/README.rst

 do not set the ``MPLLOCALFREETYPE`` environment variable, and do not set the ``local_freetype`` entry in ``setup.cfg``).
-This option will statically link to a fixed version of FreeType, which may be different from the version of FreeType cairo is built against, causing binary incompatibilites.
+This option will statically link to a fixed version of FreeType, which may be different from the version of FreeType that cairo is built against, causing binary incompatibilites.

 Building
 ========